nld-8832/music-fingerprint-app/README.md

 ## Members

-Đặng Nhật Linh - 17021283
+Đặng Nhật Linh - 17021283 <br>
 Phạm Thái Sơn - 17021330

 ## Report

-The report file is in the root directory of this github, is in PDF format and named "XLTN - Final Report.pdf".
+The report file is in the root directory of this github, is in PDF format and named ***"XLTN - Final Report.pdf"***.

 ## Usage